shreni123/shreni123/README.md

 **shreni123/shreni123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile -->
 ## BASIC INFORMATION :smile:

--I’m currently persuing btech degree in electronics and computer engineering at Vellore Institute of technology -I’m currently working on **predicting the future corona virus cases using data analytics and machine learning algorithms project.**
+I’m currently persuing btech degree in electronics and computer engineering at Vellore Institute of technology

+I’m currently working on **predicting the future corona virus cases using data analytics and machine learning algorithms project.**

--How to reach me: **LinkedIn** : www.linkedin.com/in/shreni-agrawal-0b2891186
+How to reach me: **LinkedIn** : www.linkedin.com/in/shreni-agrawal-0b2891186